AlonShuster1/Excel_Dashboard/README.md

 I built this Excel dashboard to turn raw data into something clear and easy to understand.
 It lets you:

-1.Explore the data with filters and slicers
-2.See key numbers at a glance
-3.Spot trends with charts and visuals
+Explore the data with filters and slicers, see key numbers at a glance and spot trends with charts and visuals.